Party Animal canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 Fiber (estimated dry matter content) = 6.8%

-The second item is organic chicken broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The third ingredient is beef broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The eighth ingredient is organic guar gum, a gelling or thickening agent found in many wet pet foods.
+The fifth ingredient includes guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-In addition, when you consider the protein-boosting effect of the peas, this is the profile of a wet food containing a moderate amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet product containing a notable amount of meat.

-Party Animal is a meat-based organic canned dog food using a moderate amount of assorted animal species as its main source of protein, thus earning the brand 4 stars.
+Party Animal is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.

 A Final Word